box/box-typescript-sdk-gen/docs/termsOfServices.md

 Updates a specific terms of service.

-This operation is performed by calling function `updateTermOfServiceById`.
+This operation is performed by calling function `updateTermsOfServiceById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-terms-of-services-id/).

-_Currently we don't have an example for calling `updateTermOfServiceById` in integration tests_
+_Currently we don't have an example for calling `updateTermsOfServiceById` in integration tests_

 ### Arguments

 - termsOfServiceId `string`
   - The ID of the terms of service.
 Example: "324234"
-- requestBody `UpdateTermOfServiceByIdRequestBodyArg`
+- requestBody `UpdateTermsOfServiceByIdRequestBody`
-  - Request body of updateTermOfServiceById method
+  - Request body of updateTermsOfServiceById method
-- headers `UpdateTermOfServiceByIdHeadersArg`
+- headers `UpdateTermsOfServiceByIdHeaders`
-  - Headers of updateTermOfServiceById method
+  - Headers of updateTermsOfServiceById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.